 Java Troubleshooting Guide: Where to Start With OOM, Thread Pools, and Runtime Pressure

-When a Java service starts failing under load, the hardest part is usually not finding a tuning flag.
-It is deciding whether the incident is truly memory pressure, queue backlog, thread contention, or a runtime that is already overloaded before the crash appears.
+The hardest part of a Java incident is usually not remembering one more JVM flag.
+It is deciding whether the visible bottleneck is memory pressure, queue backlog, hot-thread contention, or a runtime that was already saturating before the crash appeared.

-- do thread dumps show blocked progress or deadlock?
+- thread dumps show blocked progress or waiting cycles

-- is the service saturating before it fully crashes?
+- the service looks saturated before it fully crashes

 jcmd <pid> GC.heap_info